sdthomas91/brain-trainer/README.md

 - #### First Time Visitor Goals

-  1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the practitioner/organisation.
+  1. As a First Time Visitor, I want to easily understand the main purpose of the game and understand how to play.

-     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar to go to the section of their choice.
-Underneath there is a Hero Image with encouraging text and a "Book Now" Call to action button.
+     1. Upon entering the site, users are automatically greeted with a clean and easily readable navigation bar which clearly showcases a How To Play button and a help button.
-     2. The title gives a clear idea of the service being provided and prompts to book in.
+     2. The How to Play button opens a readable modal with clear text in the same window to minimise navigation away from the page
-     3. The user has two options, click the call to action buttons or scroll down.
-The former will allow them to book/enquire about the services available, the latter will allow them to learn more about the organisation.
+     3. The instructions are thorought and clear
-     4. The back to top button gives the indication that there is more site to scroll, encouraging the exploration of the site.
+     4. The help button gives the opportunity to request further help if still unsure

-  2. As a First Time Visitor, I want to be able to easily locate an option to contact or book in.
+  2. As a First Time Visitor, I want to be able to easily navigate the game and start a game with ease.

      1. There are two immediate options when first loading the page to book in for the services mentioned, wherein you can select the services you are interested in.
 This enables a modal so there is no need to leave the page in order to complete the booking process,.
-     1. The site has been designed to be fluid and never to entrap the user.
+     2. The site has been designed to be fluid and never to entrap the user.
 The site provides a fixed nav bar and plenty of navigational links throughout the flow of the continous scroll page.
-     1. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.
+     3. On the Contact Us Page, after a form response is submitted, the page refreshes and the user is brought to the top of the page where the navigation bar is.

   3. As a First Time Visitor, I want to be able to easily navigate throughout the site to understand pricing and details of different services